__ / Blog / Home / How should you value the contents of your home?

 How should you value the contents of your home?

 Home insurance covers the building as well as its contents.
 Your premium will depend on the value of the contents you want to insure.
 Do you have to put down everything or only count valuables?
 Should you specify the price new, the present value or the replacement cost?
 How do you declare contents to your insurer?
+In this article, we help you to answer each of these questions, to make sure that your insurance policy provides protection as close as possible to reality.

 What does insurer mean by “contents”?